top of page

 Valda and Domingo head for the servo on their motorised wheelchairs, dogs in tow.

 Cherry is moved from the ice-cream van to the office with everyone helping, headlights cutting through rain and darkness.
 The transfer is streamed live.
-When the power fails mid-labour, panic spikes.
+When the power fails, panic spikes.
 Phones are raised to windows.
 Cars are repositioned.
 Headlights flood the office with harsh, improvised light.
 The town quite literally powers the birth.

 Baz finally arrives, all bravado and jokes, immediately checked by Nan and the women who have already done the work as Cherry reaches the point of delivery.